XuLAB-MedAI/XuLAB-MedAI.github.io/contact/index.md

 # {% include icon.html icon="fa-solid fa-bullhorn" %}Join us!

-The Xu Lab has open positions at all levels.
+The Xu Lab has open positions at all levels..

 We also welcomes graduate/undergraduate students interested in AI for health!
 If interested, please email Dr. Xu with a brief statement of your interest and CV at mxu[at]dlut.edu.cn